pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 - AWS IAM Authenticator for Kubernetes (only for EKS deployments)
 - eksctl (only for EKS deployments)
 - AWS cli (only for EKS deployments)
-- pks cli (only for PKS deployments)
+- CF cli (only for TKGI deployments)
 - Google Cloud SDK and gcloud (only for GKE deployments)

 ### Installing Unzip